ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>React Bits is a versatile library of animated and interactive React components that revolutionizes UI development.
 Whether you’re crafting…</blockquote>

 <h3>4.
+Understanding Nextra 4: How to Use It and move Nextra 3 to Nextra 4. - <a href="https://medium.com/frontendweb/understanding-nextra-4-how-to-use-it-and-move-nextra-3-to-nextra-4-9e020902b1d1" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `FrontEnd Web`**

+<blockquote>Nextra 4: Learn How to Use Its Latest Features.</blockquote>

+<h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `JavaScript in Plain English`**

 <blockquote>So you want to try out vector search but you don’t want to pay OpenAI, or use Huggingface, and you don’t want to pay a vector database…</blockquote>

-<h3>5.
-Integrating Sanity with Next.js: A Guide to Data Import and Environment Setup - <a href="https://medium.com/@huzaifa3108hassan/integrating-sanity-with-next-js-a-guide-to-data-import-and-environment-setup-760eb41ea2a2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `HassanRJ`**

-<blockquote>In this blog post, we’ll walk through the process of integrating Sanity with an existing Next.js project, focusing on setting up…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>